 Couple Sleeping Positions and What They Mean

-Two Loose Spoons
+Two Loose Spoons is a Natural Progression

-This is a take on the typical, spooning position with one partner tucked inside the other (typically dubbed “little” and “big” spoon).
+This is a take on the typical, previously mentioned spooning position with one partner tucked inside the other (typically dubbed “little” and “big” spoon).
 As a couple becomes more confident in their relationship and mature, the spoons tend to drift, which offers the best sleep quality (who can sleep with someone breathing right in their ear?)
 It’s a nice way for the big spoon to reassure the little spoon, giving literal meaning to the phrase, “I’ve got your back.”

 This is similar to spooning, but with one partner pushed to one side of the bed, with the other pushed up against them in a spooning-type position, with their arms around their partner’s torso.
 Typically this could mean that the person who has pushed themselves to the side of the bed wants to be chased, and the close spooner acting as the chaser.
-This is fine, but occasionally can also read as a cry for space from the person who has retreated.
-Samuel Dunkell, the author of Sleep Positions, Night Language of the Body also calls this “illegal spooning”
+This is fine but occasionally can also read as a cry for space from the person who has retreated.
+Samuel Dunkell, the author of Sleep Positions, Night Language of the Body also calls this “illegal spooning.”

-Typically this is after an emotional encounter, physical or otherwise.
+Typically this is after an emotionally positive encounter, sexy or otherwise.
 Both partners sleep on their sides, facing each other, locked in an embrace of arms and legs.
 This definitely doesn’t lead to optimal sleep, even on a good foam mattress like nectar, and is often the signal of a new relationship.
 Neither of you want to leave the other’s arms, which is great, but it can also lead to a lot of arms that have fallen asleep or waking up in the middle of the night.

 The Unwoven Braid is a sign of Trust